Loading...

 Choose Whole Grains

-Opt for whole grain options like oatmeal, quinoa, or whole wheat bread instead of refined grains for breakfast.
+Opt for whole grain options like oatmeal or whole grain bread instead of refined grains.
+These typically cause a slower rise in blood sugar.

 Limit Sugary Additions